consiglionazionaledellericerche/jscontact-tools/README.md

 24. A custom time zone (i.e. a time zone including non-zero minutes or non-IANA time zone) is transformed into a `customTimeZones` map entry whose key is prefixed the configuration property `customTimeZonesPrefix` concatenated with an incremental positive integer (e.g. "\tz1")

 25. The VCARD parameter DERIVED is ignored.

+26. The TZ and GEO properties can be associated to an ADR property by grouping them together through the group construct.

 ### Conversion Profiles from vCard to JSContact Card